omonimus1/blog-jade-rubick/content/posts/2022-03-09--make-changes-easy/index.md

 4. **Roles**.
 Who will be doing what?
 What will everyone be responsible for?

 You need to communicate all of these things when you communicate a change.

-This may seem like a dangerous thing to do.
-But people don't like to have things imposed on them.
-And by following the previous steps, you will be better prepared to respond to any feedback.
-And they might improve the plan!
-Be open to changes.

 ## Reducing the cost and fear around changes